Scientific Name

 How to Grow and Care

-The experienced grower knows well the difficulties of survival of this genus, certainly not one of the easiest to grow.
-The seed germination rate is lower than other genera, and in fact, other propagation methods are preferable, such as offsets or cuttings.
+The experienced grower knows well the difficulties of survival of the members of this genus, which is certainly not one of the easiest to grow.
+The seed germination rate is lower than other genera, and other propagation methods, such as offsets or cuttings, are preferable.

 Learn more at How to Grow and Care for Escobaria.